 - Much of the pepper's heat is concentrated around the seeds, so if you scrape them out before adding the pepper, you can slowly add them back in until your guacamole is the desired spiciness.

-- Typically, guacamole only lasts a day or two in the fridge.
+- Typically, traditional guacamole only lasts a day or two in the fridge.

-- In order to extend your guac's life, make sure that you cover it tightly with plastic wrap.
+- In order to extend your homemade guacamole's life, make sure that you cover it tightly with plastic wrap.
 Be liberal with some lime or lemon juice to help prevent the avocados from oxidizing so quickly, which will keep your guacamole green longer.

 - Looking to add some sweetness?
 Chop up some mango or pineapple and mix it in with the tomato (or replace the tomato altogether).